rampeur/sd2405rtc-arduino/README.md

     tmElements_t tm;
     RTC.read(tm);

-A complete example program is included withthe library and can be accessed from the File->Examples->SD2405RTC menu.
+A complete example program is included with the library and can be accessed from the File->Examples->SD2405RTC menu.

 ### get() ###